 Scientists are developing new techniques to more accurately diagnose Ewing tumors.
-New lab tests of tumor samples (see the section “How are Ewing tumors diagnosed?”) are being studied to see if they can help identify Ewing tumors and give more information on how well specific treatments might cure that particular tumor.
+New lab tests of tumor samples (see the section “How are Ewing tumors diagnosed?”) are being studied to see if they can help identify Ewing tumors and give more information on how well treatments might cure that particular tumor.

 Researchers are looking to develop better treatments for Ewing tumors, as well as to find less toxic treatments for those that can be cured.

-The Children’s Oncology Group, individual universities, and children’s hospitals are studying new chemotherapy combinations, which often include newer drugs such as topotecan, irinotecan, temozolomide, gemcitabine, docetaxel, trabectedin, and mithramycin (plicamycin).
+The Children’s Oncology Group, individual universities, and children’s hospitals are studying new chemotherapy combinations, which often include drugs such as topotecan, irinotecan, temozolomide, gemcitabine, docetaxel, and mithramycin (plicamycin).

 Doctors are also trying to make the currently used drugs more effective by changing the way they are given.
-For example, they have found that giving the standard VAC/IE chemo regimen more often – that is, every 2 weeks instead of every 3 weeks – seems to lower the chance of localized Ewing tumors coming back, without increasing the risk of serious side effects.
+For example, they have found that giving the standard VAdriaC/IE chemo regimen more often – that is, every 2 weeks instead of every 3 weeks – seems to lower the chance of localized Ewing tumors coming back, without increasing the risk of serious side effects.
 This is often called compressed chemotherapy.

 Researchers are also studying high-dose chemotherapy with stem cell transplants in those with Ewing tumors that are unlikely to be cured with current treatments.